One-Shot Coordination of First and Last Mode Transportation: Conclusions

 \section{Conclusions}

-In this paper, we proposed a problem of \emph{one-shot} coordination of first mode feed-in service, where in an operator seeks to maximize its profits with routing and allocation, to transport a known demand to a common destination on a network in a given fixed time window.
-We solved the problem in a macroscopic setting where we considered all supplies and demands as volumes.
+In this paper, we proposed a problem of \emph{one-shot} coordination of first mode or last mode transportation service, wherein an operator seeks to maximize its profits or social welfare with routing and allocation, for transporting a known demand to or from a common destination on a network in a given fixed time window.
+We posed the problem in a macroscopic setting where we considered all supplies and demands as volumes.
 Using K.K.T. analysis we were able to design an offline (supply and demand independent) method that reduces the complexity of the online (after supply and demand are revealed) optimization.
-Then, we considered the feed-in supply optimization problem, analysed its properties and computed the absolute maximum profits that the operator can earn over all possible supply distributions for a given demand distribution.
+Then, we considered the feed-in supply optimization problem, analyzed its properties and computed the absolute maximum profits that the operator can earn over all possible supply configurations for a given demand configuration.
 We showed an equivalence between the feed-in supply optimization problem and the \emph{one-shot feed-out} problem, wherein the operator needs to drop-off people to their destinations from a common origin within a fixed time window.
 This allows us to directly apply the results and algorithms developed for the feed-in problem.
-Finally we analysed the limitations of a macroscopic V.R.P. in addressing the first or last-mile connectivity.
-In particular, a traditional V.R.P. may not be an ideal last-mile connectivity solution and a mix of multi-origin transportation model may be more viable.
+We presented a pricing model and derived necessary conditions for the feeder service to be viable.
+Finally, we presented several simulation results to illustrate our analytical results.
+Through simulations, we also demonstrated that the route reduction algorithm that we proposed for the macroscopic formulation is still useful for efficiently computing the solutions to the microscopic formulation, in which the decision variables are all integers.
+We also explored a realistic scenario of disaster response.

-Future work includes extension to a multiple time window problem, load balancing of the supply in accordance with the anticipated demand using the insights from the feed-in supply optimization problem, extension to the scenario with uncertainty about supply and demand and finally an integrated coordination of multiple modes of transportation.
+Future work includes improvements in the route reduction algorithm, perhaps making it also dependent on the demand and supply configurations, a more rigorous study of the macroscopic formulation and the route reduction algorithm as a computationally efficient solution method for the microscopic formulation; extension to a multiple time window problem, load balancing of the supply in accordance with the anticipated demand using the insights from the feed-in supply optimization problem, extension to the scenario with uncertainty about supply and demand and finally an integrated coordination of multiple modes of transportation.